 What is Safer Streets?

-The Office of the Police and Crime Commissioner (OPCC) for Cleveland developed the Safer Streets project, which was funded by the Home Office.
+The Office of the Police and Crime Commissioner (OPCC) for Cleveland is taking part in the Home Office-funded Safer Streets project.

 • Burn Valley and Oxford Road ladder (Hartlepool) – £444,608